Gary Wilson (writer): Biography

+"He has no scientific or academic qualification and has never published any peer-reviewed research anywhere in the world."

+At the opposite end of the spectrum, Paula Hall has praised Wilson's insights about addiction.

 This gist of his argument is the Coolidge effect (desensitization due to seeing many new naked bodies), but scholars have expressed doubts that it applies to humans.

-Wilson died on May 20, 2021 after years of illness.
+Wilson died on May 20, 2021, after years of illness.